 Laura Candler's Math Problem Solving page is where you'll find great resources for teaching problem solving as well as a variety of math problem activity pages.
 Be sure to watch the free webinar recording, Math Problem Solving - Once a Day, the Easy Way!

 Many of the items on this page are free and do not come with directions.
 For complete problem solving lessons, check out the Daily Math Puzzlers, a series of four leveled books that include information on how to teach problem solving as well as mixed-problem activity pages for students.

 Each of the pages below is a free sample from one of the Daily Math Puzzler ebooks.

 Use the simple pretests in this ebook to learn how skilled your students are at solving problems and where to start them in the Daily Math Puzzler program.
 Even if you don't use the Daily Math Puzzler program, you'll gain valuable insights as to HOW your students attack word problems and solve them.
-Click the cover image to download this free set of leveled problem solving assessments.
+Click the link or cover image to sign up for this free set of leveled problem solving assessments.
 After you submit your requests, go to you inbox and look for the email with the freebie.
 You'll see links to the American version shown here and the International version.